VCityTeam/ShapeChange-docker/README.md

 </targets>
 ```

-Optionally, ShapeChange can accept variables at runtime to complete configuration files.
+Optionally, this docker container can accept variables at runtime for replacing variables in configuration files.
 For example the variables `$input$` and `$output$` can be used to specify the input model/schema filename and output directory:
 ```xml
 <input>
   <parameter name="inputFile" value="$input$"/>